kevjallen/static-site/README.md

 ## Deploying this project

-The stack must be manually deployed one time from a local machine.
+The stack must be manually deployed once from a local machine.

 After the initial deployment, it will update itself when new code is pushed.